 The older of the systems, the Registry of Deeds records the existence of deeds and conveyances affecting property.
 A deed recorded in the Registry of Deeds has priority over an unrecorded deed.
 There is no facility to inspect Registry of Deeds online.

 The more modern, Land Registry provides a State-guaranteed title to property.
 The Land Registry contains all information on registered land in the form of folios and maps.
 This information shows clearly and accurately the exact limits, burdens and titles of a property.
-Land Registry records can be viewed online.
+Anyone can view their Land Registry records online.

 The Property Registration Authority (“PRA”) are responsible for maintaining these two systems.
 It is the objective of the PRA to transfer all property from the Registry of Deeds system into the Land Registry system.
 This is being achieved by making all Registry of Deeds property purchases compulsorily first registerable, whereby any purchaser of a Registry of Deeds property is legally required to convert and register their ownership of the property in the Land Registry.